shubhamwadhankar123/sql-project/README.md

-# Analysis of online bookstore and maximising profit using SQL
+#                                         🎯Analysis of online bookstore and maximising profit using SQL